spiceai/spiceai/README.md

 [![Subreddit subscribers](https://img.shields.io/reddit/subreddit-subscribers/spiceai?style=social)](https://www.reddit.com/r/spiceai)
 [![Follow on Twitter](https://img.shields.io/twitter/follow/spiceaihq.svg?style=social&logo=twitter)](https://twitter.com/intent/follow?screen_name=spiceaihq)

-**Spice.ai** is a runtime environment that enables developers to leverage rapid access to time-series data for edge-based devices and applications.
-(Note: Not only edge devices)
+**Spice.ai** is a runtime environment that enables developers to leverage rapid access to time-series data for smart applications and edge devices.

 ⚠️ **DEVELOPER PREVIEW ONLY** Spice.ai is under active **alpha** stage development and is not intended to be used in production until its **1.0-stable** release.